DamianoP/Latex-to-Audio/README.md

 1.  **Linux Support**: Create a version of the script that works on Linux.
 This would involve replacing the macOS-specific say command with a Linux-friendly text-to-speech engine like espeak-ng or a more advanced one like Coqui TTS.
 2.  **Windows Support**: Investigate and implement a solution for Windows users.

+## Disclaimer
+This software is provided "as-is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+The responsibility for the use of this script and any audio files it generates rests solely with the end-user.
+The author is not responsible for the content of the generated files or for how they are used, shared, or distributed.
+In no event shall the author or copyright holders be liable for any claim, damages, or other liability arising from the use of this software.
+Users must ensure that their use of the script and its output complies with all applicable laws, including but not limited to copyright and intellectual property rights.
+The author of this code assumes no liability for any misuse or copyright infringement committed by the user.